 Martin is an experienced and award-winning anchor/presenter hosting news and feature programming on radio, TV and digital outlets.
 He is a freelance anchor for the BBC World News Channel; some programmes are also seen on the BBC News Channel.
 In its first year of operation he joined the fledgling TRT World UK and European service, hosting a nightly prime-time current affairs show INSIGHT.
 For Sky News he augmented his news anchorman duties with a weekly discussion and debate segment, THE DEBATE and a Saturday morning slot from 10-12pm featuring DIGITAL VIEW, a programme reflecting the triumphs and challenges technology brings to our lives - both personal and professional.
-In 2016 he returned to radio presentation with occasional hosting engagements at BBC Radio Berskhire and LBC Radio in London.
+In 2016 he returned to radio presentation with hosting engagements at BBC Radio Berskhire and LBC Radio in London.

 For the 2015 General Election campaign he designed and co-presented "Election Newsroom Live" for Sky Arts HD.
 The programme was a world first: 10 hours of live non-stop coverage of the Sky Newsroom at work on the biggest news night of the year.
 Deploying 25 remote control cameras around Sky's west London news HQ and augmented by Martin's own reporting using his own hand-held radio linked camera, the programme gave viewers a never-seen-before insight into the workings of the TV production team at a time of extreme pressure.

 Martin presented the skynews.com show for three years, winning the “Innovation of the Year” category at the prestigious Royal Television Society Journalism awards in 2008.
 He presented the ground-breaking pre-election "half-web, half-TV" broadcast "50 Voices, 50 States" which was nominated for an RTS award in 2013.